miloszmisiek/codibly-app/README.md

 ### URL functionality (desktop only)

-Users can change display by typing valid URL parameters.
-If they are invalid, users will be redirected to "Not Found" page.
+Users can change the display by typing valid URL parameters.
+If they are invalid, users will be redirected to the "Not Found" page.

 ## Credits